Jeff Ulbrich too busy being Jets' interim coach to worry about what it means for his own future

 The answer may have been short, but it belies the enormity of this audition and the rare chance that Ulbrich has to show the Jets — and the rest of the league — what he is capable of.

 What’s more, hardly any of them stepped into functioning situations.
-That’s usually the nature of a firing, that things are so bad a drastic change has to be made.
+That’s usually the nature of a firing, that things are so bad that a drastic change has to be made.
 It’s why no team that has axed its head coach in the Super Bowl era has made it to the playoffs.
-The only two times an interim head coach did make the postseason came when Bruce Arians replaced Chuck Pagano after his leukemia diagnosis with the 2012 Colts and when Rich Bisaccia filled in for Jon Gruden after he resigned from the 2021 Raiders.

-Now here comes Ulbrich, taking over a Jets team that is 2-3 but has at least been competitive in its last two losses, a team that has All-Pro talent at multiple levels of the roster and a team that still has Aaron Rodgers at quarterback (even if Rodgers has looked washed up the last few games).
+Now here comes Ulbrich, taking over a Jets team that is 2-3 but has been competitive in its last two losses, a team that has All-Pro talent at multiple levels of the roster and a team that still has Aaron Rodgers at quarterback (even if Rodgers has looked washed up the last few games).

-If he can somehow lead these Jets to end their 13-year playoff drought he’ll either have the interim stripped from his title here or be quickly snapped up by some other organization looking to make a hire.
+If he somehow can lead these Jets to end their 13-year playoff drought, he’ll either have the interim stripped from his title here or be quickly snapped up by some other organization looking to make a hire.

 That wasn’t always Ulbrich’s ambition.
 He grew up wanting to be a football player, not a football coach.
-But once he achieved that and played nine seasons for the 49ers he quickly transitioned into this career path.
+But once he achieved that and played nine seasons for the 49ers, he quickly transitioned into this career path.

 After stops in Seattle and Atlanta, he came to the Jets with Robert Saleh in 2021 and helped the team develop a perennial top-five defense.
 It was toward the end of last season when he started to wonder about what might be next on his career ladder.
 In January, he was one of the head coaches at the Senior Bowl.